Tunnelbliick/notosu/README.md

 - Fulltransformation of Playfield (skew, tilt, etc) *this implementation is pretty bad atm and needs to be redone*

 The drawinstace will handle all the Notes the only thing you have to manipulate is the origin and the receptors.
 The notes will follow automatically.

+This might not seem like alot but by allowing everything to be moved individually, you can come up with alot of effekts already, granted that not everything is possible with this current setup.

+# Contribution
+Anyone is welcome to contribute and expand this library, i just wanted to make a **BASE** for people to work of from.

+If you have Bugs or other stuff feel free to either create and Issue or make a PR if you have changes.